Gothenburg Study of Children with DAMP: Allegations and destruction

 Leif Elinder, a Swedish pediatrician and Eva Kärfve, a sociologist at the University of Lund, had for a number of years written numerous articles and a book where they rejected most of neuropsychiatry, and specifically most research carried out by the Gillberg group.
-In Kärfve's book (Kärfve, 2000) she suggested that the purpose of the DAMP diagnosis was "to achieve no other permanent change than segregation".
+Kärfve also wrote a book on the topic called "Hjärnspöken Damp och hotet mot folkhälsan" (English translation: Brain-spooks Damp and the threat against public health" in which Elinder also wrote a chapter regarding treating children with amphetamines.

+In her book she asserted that the diagnostic criteria for DAMP was vague, as well as highlighted that the quality in the statistical data was poor.
+Gillsbergs study was also characterized by arbitrary selection processes, questionable operationalization as well as methods of measurement and a high drop out rate, etc. With data from a control group of two children Gillberg also drew the conclusion that 3,1% more of the population can be assumed have DAMP.
+This raised their initial figure of 4% to 7,1%.
+Gillberg himself called this unreliable, but nevertheless proceeded to use the 7,1% figure.
+As did the child-neurologist Magnus Landgren 18 years later in other work.

-Eva Kärfve and Leif Elinder wrote letters to Gothenburg University where they accused Gillberg and Rasmussen of scientific misconduct.
+Eva Kärfve and Leif Elinder wrote letters to University of Gothenburg where they accused Gillberg and Rasmussen of scientific misconduct.
 The specific accusation was that they had added participants to the control group for the final follow-up study at age 22.
 The accusations were investigated by the Ethics Council at the University of Gothenburg and dismissed as baseless.
-(The only supposed "evidence" of wrongdoing provided by Elinder and Kärfve was that the drop-out rate in the follow-up study was low.)

 In February 2002 Eva Kärfve demanded access (as a private person) to all the records from the Gothenburg study.

-In April 2002 Leif Elinder wrote Gothenburg University, demanding the University make an investigation whether "good ethical standard of research" had been followed.
+In April 2002 Leif Elinder wrote University of Gothenburg, demanding the University make an investigation whether "good ethical standard of research" had been followed.

 In July 2002 Leif Elinder demanded access to records from the Gothenburg study.